The ESP32 Relay X8 Board

 The microcontroller is an ESP32 Wroom and can be programmed with the Arduino IDE.
 I use the settings of the "Wemos Lolin32" for the upload.

 The board can be supplied with DC 5V or DC7-28V.
 A step down converter LM2596S regulates the voltage to 5 V, and an AMS1117-3 is used to generate the 3.3V for the ESP32.
-When all 8 relays are active, the board draws in idle (with all relays off) 0,17A@ 12V and around 0.43A with all relays on.
+The board will draws in idle (with all relays off) 0,17A@ 12V and around 0.43A with all relays on.

 The board has cutouts between the relay pins, nevertheless don't use these